kontent-ai/boilerplate-statiq-net/README.md

 # Statiq boilerplate for Kontent

-Boilerplate utilizing [Statiq](https://statiq.dev/) and [Kentico Kontent](https://kontent.ai) to provide starting point in the Jamstack world for .NET developers.
+Boilerplate utilizing [Statiq](https://statiq.dev/) and [Kentico Kontent](https://kontent.ai) to provide a starting point in the Jamstack world for .NET developers.

 ![Screenshot](./screenshot.png)